Shopify/maintenance_tasks/README.md

 ```

 The generator creates and runs a migration to add the necessary table to your
 database.
-It also mounts Mainteance Tasks in your `config/routes.rb`.
+It also mounts Maintenance Tasks in your `config/routes.rb`.
 By default
 the web UI can be accessed in the new `/maintenance_tasks` path.

 ## Usage